Recent Quebec Bar Exam Questions

 - Arrest warrant: What provisions determine whether an arrest warrant may be granted?
 (Remember that there is a special arrest warrant for an arrest in a residence)

-- Arresting officer’s responsibility: Does the arresting officer have the obligation or the discretion to arrest an individual?
+- Arresting officer’s ability to arrest: Does the arresting officer have the obligation or the discretion to arrest an individual?

-- Release: Does the arresting officer have the obligation or the discretion to release an individual?
+- Release: Does the arresting officer have the obligation or the discretion to release an individual from custody?

 - Criminal infractions: What infractions may a person be accused of in a given situation?